 I have conducted many of the most significant relationships in my life almost entirely by telephone.
-With so many miles of ocean or freeway stretching between us, it is often easier to continue the conversation from the comfort of our own homes.
-There is something to talk about even when there is nothing to talk about.
+With so many miles of ocean or freeway stretching between me and those who matter most, it is often easier to continue the conversation from the comfort of our own homes.
+There is always something to talk about even when there is nothing to talk about.
 Before Skype and Facebook, I treasured long-distance phone calls with my mother, usually during the weekend when we could be less circumspect about the time difference and the cost per minute.
-There used to be sporadic phone calls from childhood friends, the rhythm of home so achingly familiar we would fall softly into conversation, easily picking up where we left off years ago.
+And, there were sporadic phone calls from childhood friends, the rhythm of home so achingly familiar we would fall softly into conversation, easily picking up where we left off years ago.

 By telephone, I have delivered and received the most important news of my life. from that which cannot be shared quickly enough: “I got the job!”
 “We’re getting married!”
 “I’m going to have a baby!”
 “It’s a girl!” to the kind that startles the silence too early in the morning or too late at night to be anything good.
 From a village in Wales, my oldest friend calling to tell me her husband had been killed in a car accident: “My darling is gone!
 My darling is gone!
 Gone!”
 From me in a hospital parking lot to my best friend, who, fingers crossed for “benign,” answers before the end of the first ring, only to hear, “I have cancer.”
 Two years later, I wait on the other end of the line on one continent while she on another, enters my home and calls my husband’s name once, twice, and after the third time, “He’s passed away!
 He’s passed away!
 Oh, he’s so cold.
 I’m so sorry.”